gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/ImageList.md

 # ImageList Template
-Displays one or more images with description for each.
-It displays a list of thumbnails, or, when a user selects one of the thumbnails, displays a large image.
+Provides information using one or more images with description for each.
+It is used to display a list of thumbnails or a large image when a user selects one of the thumbnails.

 <div class="note">
 <p><strong>Note!</strong></p>